acikuniversite/cs101/week4/readme.md

 ### Benefits of Agile

-- Flexibility and Adaptability: Agile allows teams to adapt quickly to changes, reducing risks associated with changing requirements.
+- **Flexibility and Adaptability:** Agile allows teams to adapt quickly to changes, reducing risks associated with changing requirements.
-- Customer Focus: Frequent feedback loops ensure that the final product meets customer needs and expectations.
+- C**ustomer Focus:** Frequent feedback loops ensure that the final product meets customer needs and expectations.
-- Improved Collaboration: Agile promotes open communication and collaboration among team members and stakeholders.
+- **Improved Collaboration:** Agile promotes open communication and collaboration among team members and stakeholders.
-- Faster Time to Market: Incremental deliveries ensure that valuable features reach users sooner.
+- **Faster Time to Market:** Incremental deliveries ensure that valuable features reach users sooner.
-- Enhanced Quality: Continuous testing and integration improve product quality and reduce defects.
+- **Enhanced Quality:** Continuous testing and integration improve product quality and reduce defects.

 ### Challenges of Agile

-- Cultural Shift: Requires a shift in mindset and culture, which can be difficult for traditional organizations.
+- **Cultural Shift:** Requires a shift in mindset and culture, which can be difficult for traditional organizations.
-- Scalability: Scaling Agile practices to large organizations or distributed teams can be challenging.
+- **Scalability:** Scaling Agile practices to large organizations or distributed teams can be challenging.
-- Resource Management: Balancing resources and managing workload can be complex in an Agile environment.
+- **Resource Management:** Balancing resources and managing workload can be complex in an Agile environment.

 Overall, Agile is a versatile approach that can be adapted to various project types and industries, offering a way to manage uncertainty and deliver value continuously.

 ### Core Agile Terms

-- Agile Manifesto: A set of values and principles that guide Agile development.
+- **Agile Manifesto:** A set of values and principles that guide Agile development.
-- Agile Framework: A structured approach to implementing Agile principles, such as Scrum, Kanban, or Extreme Programming (XP).
+- **Agile Framework:** A structured approach to implementing Agile principles, such as Scrum, Kanban, or Extreme Programming (XP).
-- Iteration: A short development cycle, typically lasting 2-4 weeks, where a specific set of features is developed and released.
+- **Iteration:** A short development cycle, typically lasting 2-4 weeks, where a specific set of features is developed and released.
-- Increment: A shippable product or feature delivered at the end of an iteration.
+- **Increment:** A shippable product or feature delivered at the end of an iteration.
-- Backlog: A prioritized list of work items to be completed.
+- **Backlog:** A prioritized list of work items to be completed.
-- Sprint: A time-boxed period (usually 2-4 weeks) during which a team works to complete a set of work items.
+- **Sprint:** A time-boxed period (usually 2-4 weeks) during which a team works to complete a set of work items.

 ### Scrum-Specific Terms

-- Product Owner: The person responsible for maximizing the value of the product.
+- **Product Owner:** The person responsible for maximizing the value of the product.
-- Scrum Master: The facilitator of the Scrum process.
+- **Scrum Master:** The facilitator of the Scrum process.
-- Development Team: A self-organizing team responsible for delivering the product.
+- **Development Team:** A self-organizing team responsible for delivering the product.
-- Daily Scrum: A daily meeting where the team discusses progress, challenges, and plans for the day.
+- **Daily Scrum:** A daily meeting where the team discusses progress, challenges, and plans for the day.
-- Sprint Planning: A meeting to plan the work for the upcoming sprint.
+- **Sprint Planning:** A meeting to plan the work for the upcoming sprint.
-- Sprint Review: A meeting to demonstrate the completed work and gather feedback.
+- **Sprint Review:** A meeting to demonstrate the completed work and gather feedback.
-- Sprint Retrospective: A meeting to reflect on the past sprint and identify improvements.
+- **Sprint Retrospective:** A meeting to reflect on the past sprint and identify improvements.
-- Burndown Chart: A visual representation of the work remaining in a sprint.
+- **Burndown Chart:** A visual representation of the work remaining in a sprint.

 ### Additional Agile Terms

-- User Story: A description of a desired feature from the user's perspective.
+- **User Story:** A description of a desired feature from the user's perspective.
-- Acceptance Criteria: The conditions that must be met for a user story to be considered complete.
+- **Acceptance Criteria:** The conditions that must be met for a user story to be considered complete.
-- Epic: A large body of work that can be broken down into smaller user stories.
+- **Epic:** A large body of work that can be broken down into smaller user stories.

 ![alt text](image-1.png)